 Sara has an MA in Childhood and Youth and started out teaching in primary schools.
 Her research interests are social construction of childhood and child development.

 - A level three early years qualification in a related topic area such as early years, health and social care or Access to HE (equivalent to 72 UCAS points) or substantial experience in early years

-- Candidates should also be currently working in paid or voluntary early years setting
+- Candidates should also be currently working in paid or voluntary early childhood sector

 - Satisfactory reference and successful interview